JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ```
 into the same file.

-Now we have the `TextView` that will show you the text created by the shared
+Now we have the `TextView` that will show us the text created by the shared
 code function `createApplicationScreenMessage()`.
 It shows `Kotlin Rocks on Android`.
 Let's see how it works.